yusufoglu218/cleaner-booking-api/README.md

 # Cleaner Booking Rest Api

-Cleaner Booking rest api that includes cleaner and booking operations using spring boot and mySql DB.
+Cleaner Booking rest api that includes the following opearations using spring boot and mySql DB.
+- Retrieve available cleaner list to book
+- Book available one or more cleaners
+- Retrieve book detail

 ## Prerequisites